 MED Rules

 When the legislature passes laws, state agencies adopt administrative rules and regulations to interpret and enforce those laws.
 Executive departments and agencies of Colorado adopt, amend, and repeal regulations under the authority granted to them by the state legislature.
-The Colorado Administrative Procedures Act governs this general rulemaking process.
+The Colorado Administrative Procedure Act governs this general rulemaking process.
 Administrative rules carry the weight of law, and noncompliance can result in citations, fines, or other consequences (such as losing a license).
 You may wish to talk to an attorney or other legal counsel to determine your obligations and risk.

 Visit the DOR Rulemaking webpage for additional information on the Rulemaking Process.

-Visit the Colorado Secretary of State's Website to see the complete history of the Marijuana Enforcement Divisions Rules
+Visit the Colorado Secretary of State's Website to see the complete history of the Marijuana Enforcement Divisions Rules.

 *LEGAL DISCLAIMER*